 One of the tenets of the diagnostic process is whether or not a treatment that is instituted actually corrects the problem.
 This usually applies to Cushing’s.
 You should note significantly less PU/PD, improved skin, and a more active pet if the treatment is successful.

 Before we discuss treatment we need to keep things in perspective.
 This is a chronic disease, and most dogs do not die from this disease.
 We tend to treat when the symptoms described previously are affecting a dog’s quality of life or are a major nuisance to a pet owner.
 We do not routinely treat just because the tests say your dog has Cushing’s- the symptoms of the disease need to be present also.
+Dogs that have significant symptoms of Cushings’ that have been confirmed by screening tests need to be treated to prevent potentially serious diseases secondary to Cushing’s that include Diabetes Mellitus, Urinary Tract Infection (UTI), pancreatitis and High Blood Pressure (Hypertension).

 Treatment can be drawn out, and involves significant time and expense to monitor your pet after we treat it.
 Also, in some dogs, treatment can lead to side effects that are more serious than the symptoms of this disease.
 One of these side effects includes a rare death, so we do not undertake treatment of this disease lightly.